Why “Yorkies” Make Good Family Dogs

-Luxating Patellas (sliding knee cap), can be painful and is also treated by surgery.
+Luxating Patellas (sliding knee cap), can be painful and are also treated by surgery.
 Our Lokie suffered from this and he came through with flying colors!

-Portosystemic shunt is (Malformation if the portal vein which is a major vessel to bring blood to the dog’s liver), where it is detoxified of impurities, similar to the human circulatory system.
+Portosystemic shunt is (Malformation of the portal vein which is a major vessel to brings blood to the dog’s liver), where it is detoxified of impurities, similar to the human circulatory system.
 Only since the system is not functioning properly in dogs with portosystemic shunt the “dirty” blood continues to circulate around the heart, brain and all other major organs.
 This can be corrected through surgery.

 Tracheal collapse (progressive weakening of the walls around the trachea).
 As a result, the dog usually starts to get a cough that sounds like a “goose honk”.
 The Vet can often prescribe cough medication and medications to help open up the lungs to make breathing more effective.
 However, in later stages, surgery may be the only option.

 Hypoglycemia (Low blood sugar levels).
 Probably because this small energetic do has a high metabolism rate, it is best to have a consistent energy source.
 Most veterinarians would probably recommend feeding two small meals a day instead of one bigger meal.

 Building a good relationship with your veterinarian over time is essential to your family dogs health and longevity, regardless of breed or size.
 Annual veterinarian visits are recommend even when there is nothing obviously wrong with your dog, as a preventative measure to promote the dog’s health.
 Prevention is always better than having to undergo treatment when available.

 While there is no such thing as a perfect family or a perfect family dog, I definitely recommend considering the lovely Yorkie as one of the family-friendly dog breeds.
 They may be the right fit for your family.
 They certainly are for mine!